sensorlab/link-quality-estimation/linkQualityEstimation/datasets/trace5_JSI_20161124/scripts/README.md

 One may install the Python packages in the following manner:

 1. Install pip: `sudo apt-get install python-pip`
-2. Install the packages: `pip install numpy natsort matplotlib pandas`
+2. Install the packages: `pip install numpy natsort matplotlib pandas sklearn scipy`

 ## Usage